yonkahlon/Zenject/README.md

 Also note that you can define your inject methods to have return type IEnumerator.
 In this case, they will be started as a coroutine.
 In the case where the object is a MonoBehaviour, it will be started as a coroutine on itself, and otherwise it will use the "Context" MonoBehaviour that the object is in (that is, either ProjectContext, SceneContext or GameObjectContext)

+Note however that we would recommend minimizing the initialization logic in [Inject] methods however.
+You can use Start() or Awake() to have initialization logic instead (this should work for both dynamically instantiated prefabs and objects added to the scene during edit time).

 **Recommendations**

 Best practice is to prefer constructor injection or method injection to field or property injection.